President Trump reluctantly signed the spending and stimulus bill, paying out a second round of COVID-19 stimulus checks.

 Instead of paying interest on a car loan, why not make payments to yourself, earn interest, and pay cash for your next car?
 It’s possible.

-I use Marcus by Goldman Sachs (not an affiliate link) to get a 1.7% interest rate, which isn’t bad for a savings account.
+I use Marcus by Goldman Sachs (not an affiliate link) to get a 0.5% interest rate.
+It was a 1.7% interest rate when I started, but with the federal-rate decrease, it took a hit like all savings accounts did.
+But the rates will come back.
 There are plenty of other options for a decent return, but they don’t get much higher than 1.7% for a savings account, at least, not without limitations.

 4. Pay Down Your Mortgage